Deepan-Karmakar/p5.js-tutorial/Libraries.md

       callback(data); // do the callback.
     }
   });
-  // Return the object which has been filled with data above. return ret;
+  // Return the object which has been filled with the data above. return ret;
 };
 ```